What Is a Tooth Abscess?

 - Swelling in the face or the cheeks

-- Tender, swollen lymph nodes under your jaw or in your neck
+- Lymph nodes under the jaw or in the neck become tender or swollen

-- Sudden rush of foul-smelling and foul-tasting fluid in your mouth and cessation of pain if the abscess ruptures
+- A rush of foul-tasting fluid in the mouth followed by cessation of pain, which means the abscess has ruptured

 The following factors may increase your risk of a tooth abscess:

 - Poor Dental Habits — If you don’t brush or floss every day (preferably twice or more a day), this can significantly increase your risk of further dental and oral complications like gum disease, tooth abscesses and tooth decay.